 Please note that color figures will generally only remain in color in the electronic version, but will be printed in shades of grey in the print version.

-A LaTeX class (cedram-aif.cls) and a configuration file for BibTeX (cdraifplain.bst) are available, so that authors should prepare their articles using this format, without macros (aif-type.tex et aif-template.tex).
+A LaTeX class and a BibTeX configuration file, together with an example document, are available on the Centre Mersenne website: AIF author package.
 Examples of BibTeX entries are available on MathSciNet.
 The Cedram class must be used if article is accepted.